nightskydev/soulboundNFT_for_reservation/README.md

 Think about group - not important for our use case

 Don't need to worry about FT mark(instead of NFT) - it is related to NonTransferrable Extension

+Need to add withdraw_fee function - will be different (SOL/SPL payment)

+No need to check previous_admin vs new_admin - because this update_admin function updates all info at once including mint_fee